To successfully navigate government — team up with an experienced guide.

 - Senior Fellow of the American Leadership Forum, Mountain Valley.

-- Canada Community College – Member, ESO Adelante Advisory Board
+- Canada Community College – Former Member, ESO Adelante Advisory Board

-- Past President and Board member of Leadership California.
+- Co-Chair of the Executive Advisory Committee (EAC), and Former President and Board member of Leadership California.

 - Former President and Board Member of Capitol Network.
 An organization of women in state government and elected office who focus on increasing their success and influence in policy making.